Imevisión: History

-1972–83: The government gets into television
+1972–83: The government getting into television

 On March 15, 1972, the federal government expropriated the assets of Mexico City television station XHDF-TV, channel 13, as payment for debts the station held to state financier SOMEX.
 This marked the first direct entry of the Mexican state into the business of public television.
 In 1976, the government built new facilities for XHDF in Ajusco, south of Mexico City.

 In April 1972, the Mexican government embarked on another television project, the creation of Televisión Rural Mexicana (Mexican Rural Television).
 TRM was a new television system with low-power repeaters placed across Mexico, initially 80 and ultimately numbering 110 by 1976.
 TRM had received station allocations as early as 1969, for a batch of about 35 stations.
 In 1981, Televisión Rural Mexicana became Televisión de la República Mexicana (Television of the Mexican Republic), and on April 15, 1982, TRM placed a television station on the air in Mexico City: XHTRM-TV, channel 22.
 XHTRM was the first UHF television station in the Mexico City area.

-On March 23, 1983, the Mexican government created three new federal corporations for mass media: IMER (Instituto Mexicano de la Radio) for radio, IMCINE (Film Institute of Mexico) for film, and the Instituto Mexicano de la Televisión (Mexican Television Institute, or IMT), for television.
+On March 23, 1983, the Mexican government created three new federal corporations for mass media: IMER (Instituto Mexicano de la Radio) for radio, IMCINE (Film Institute of Mexico) for film, and the Instituto Mexicano de la Televisión (Mexican Television Institute, or IMT), for television nationwide.
 IMT combined the existing television assets of the state, including channels 13 and 22 and their associated repeater networks nationwide.
 XHTRM-TV changed call signs to XEIMT-TV to correspond with the new ownership.

 1983–89: Building a competitor

 IMT promptly set out to further expand its broadcasting holdings.
 In 1985, two important events in the history of the institute took place.
 IMT picked up the name Imevisión as its commercial identity, including a refined logo and branding.

 That same year, on May 15, it signed on a new television station in Mexico City, XHIMT-TV channel 7.
-In order to give Mexico City an additional VHF channel, a frequency shuffle ensued between the Televisa channel 8 in Mexico City and two Televisa stations transmitting from Altzomoni, whose signals were targeted toward Puebla.
+To give Mexico City an additional VHF channel, a frequency shuffle ensued between the Televisa channel 8 in Mexico City and two Televisa stations transmitting from Altzomoni, whose signals were targeted toward Puebla.
 As a result, the existing channel 8 in Mexico City, XHTM-TV, moved to channel 9 and became XEQ-TV.
 At the same time, XEX-TV channel 7 in Puebla relocated to channel 8, and XEQ-TV channel 9 in Puebla moved to channel 10 and took on the XHTM-TV callsign.

 The old TRM repeater network, still linked to channel 22, was shifted to rebroadcast channel 7, whose programming was geared toward a working-class audience in contrast to that of channel 13.
 Imevisión thus reached its zenith; it now controlled two national television networks, known as Red Nacional 13 (13 National Network, initially with 44 repeaters) and Red Nacional 7 (7 National Network, with 99 repeaters), as well as being the owner and operator of the following local television stations: